 Increase your Instagram following

-Use Instagram hashtags sparingly
+Use Instagram hashtags appropriately

 The best form of Instagram affiliate marketing would be to attract potential product users to your page, but for this, patience is required.
 Be cool and don’t rush things!
 Moreover, your posts should ooze a good vibe and not just try to blatantly promote a product that needs to be sold.
 For this to happen on Instagram, the photograph posted should be a high quality picture that has several details.
-It shouldn’t just be of a particular product, but should rather have some intriguing aspect to it.
-For example, the picture could advertise a clothing line but the picture would be of a person standing in a beautiful scenery and it naturally gives off a good feeling about the clothing line mentioned.
-The greater the picture, the better.
+It shouldn’t just be of a particular product, but should have some intriguing aspect to it.
+For example, the picture could advertise a clothing line, but the picture would be of a person standing in beautiful scenery and it naturally gives off a good feeling about the clothing line mentioned.
+The more compelling the picture, the better.
 You don’t have to be a professional photographer, but you do need to create your own style on Instagram to differentiate yourself and succeed.

 - What types of photos get the most likes on Instagram?